openfga/openfga/docs/security-self-assessment.md

 The OpenFGA server is responsible for storing and querying relationship tuples and authorization models.

-Given it's going to be used to know if a user can perform an action on a resource, any potential bug in the OpenFGA server logic can have security implications.
+Given that it's going to be used to know if a user can perform an action on a resource, any potential bug in the OpenFGA server logic can have security implications.

 The server can be configured without authentication, with a shared key, or using the OAuth client credentials flow.